DuPont Group’s FinnFeeds Finland: new evaporation method reduced plant’s energy consumption by a third

 “We were somewhat surprised by how well everything went.
 Production at the plant took off on time.
 The ramping up of production went off without a hitch.
 In my opinion, our co-operation has been excellent.
 The evaporation plant is controlled remotely by Adven and personnel are close at hand to assist when needed,” says Vahtera.

 “The plant now uses modern turbo fans as part of the evaporation process.
 With the price of electricity at a relatively low level, this slightly less traditional evaporation method brings significant cost savings in the long term.
 To simplify things, the evaporation solution previously used at the plant consumed eight units of energy as steam, while with MVR evaporation, only one unit of energy as electricity is used to replace the steam,” says Account Manager Henrik Vasama from Adven.

-Adven has two evaporation plants in Finland that use similar technology, one at Finnamyl’s plant in Kokemäki and the other at Honkajoki Oy, located in Honkajoki.
-FinnFeeds’ evaporation solution is, however, technically more complex than earlier solutions as it incorporates as many as five parallel evaporators at once.
+Adven has several evaporation plants in Finland that use similar technology, for instance, one at Finnamyl’s plant in Kokemäki and the other at Honkajoki Oy, located in Honkajoki.
+FinnFeeds’ evaporation solution is, however, technically more complex than other solutions as it incorporates as many as five parallel evaporators at once.